Cockpit technology is a critical, yet often overlooked, aspect of a private jet.

 Surveillance – Provides information such as aircraft position, altitude, velocity, and other surveillance data.

-Broadcast– Information is broadcasted continuously for monitoring by appropriately equipped ground stations or aircraft.
+Broadcast– Information is broadcast continuously for monitoring by appropriately equipped ground stations or aircraft.

 As of January 1, 2020, all aircraft that operate within Class A airspace in the United States must have ADS-B equipped.